dockur/windows/readme.md

     -  /home/user/example:/storage/oem
   ```

-  The example path `/home/user/example` will be copied to `C:\OEM` during installation and the containing `install.bat` will be executed.
+  The example folder `/home/user/example` will be copied to `C:\OEM` during installation and the containing `install.bat` will be executed during the last step.

 * ### How do I perform a manual installation?